sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Maybe you need a External Keyboard and Mouse for use, and evite use USB 3.0/3.1 for Bootable USB Drive.

-1. Using any macOS BigSur Image based on Olarila project and Balena Ecther for doing Booteable USB Drive.
+1. Using any macOS BigSur/Monterey/Ventura Image based on Olarila project and Balena Ecther for doing Booteable USB Drive.

 2. If macOS image won't boot, mount Booteable USB Drive ESP (EFI) partition with ESP Mounter Pro or Clover/OpenCore Configurator (MacOS) or MiniTool Partition (Windows) and replace EFI Folder with THIS repo EFI Folder.

-3. Boot to USB Drive always with BIOS Secure Boot ENABLED (if you disable Secure Boot, MacOS Preinstalled on Hard Drive/Solid Drive never will boot, stuck on Apple logo).
+3. Boot to USB Drive always with BIOS Secure Boot ENABLED (if you disable Secure Boot, MacOS Preinstalled on Hard Drive/Solid Drive never will boot, stuck on Apple logo; rarely boots with Secure Boot disabled).

 ## Post-Installation：
  **WARNING ⚠️** : If you wanna have Dualboot with Windows or Linux, Touchpad may be don't work, OpenCore EFI modify some ACPI values (Advanced Configuration and Power Interface, a.k.a. memory access & Power from BIOS/Chipset to peripherics and motherboard components) and Touchpad (Synaptics or Elantech) crash with these modifies.